Tualatin Valley Physical Therapy, LLC BBB Business Review

 Ready to Start Moving With Less Heel Pain?

-If plantar fasciitis or heel pain is limiting your walking, workouts, or daily life, the next step is getting a clear plan.
+If plantar fasciitis or heel pain is limiting your job, workouts, or daily life, the next step is getting a clear plan.

 Stop Waiting.
 Start Recovering.